A decade-long plan for inclusion and opportunity

 - Advice and guidance from the SENDCo

-Targeted plus
+Targeted Plus

 Targeted Plus is intended for pupils with more complex or persistent needs who require sustained, specialist involvement but may not need an EHCP.
 Support at this tier may include:

-- regular input from external specialists (Speech and Language therapists, Educational Psychologists)
+- Regular input from external specialists (Speech and Language therapists, Educational Psychologists)

-- structured, longer‑term interventions, which are more intensive
+- Structured, longer‑term interventions, which are more intensive

-- adapted curriculum pathways
+- Adapted curriculum pathways

 Specialist support